FrancescoCiraolo/report-reader/README.md

 # report-reader
-Work In Progress tool to help reading and analyzing ftrace's output
+Work in progress tool to help reading and analyzing ftrace's output

+The development is temporary suspended due to academic commitments.